HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 ---

 ## Introduction
-We keep hearing that the Mobile Web has grown explosively in the last decade and is now the primary way many people experience the web.
-In this chapter we explore just how significant the mobile web is, and what kind of experiences visitors are expecting and being served.
+Mobile Web has grown explosively in the last decade and is now the primary way many people experience the web.
+In spite of this, engagement and online sales still lag behind desktop.
+In this chapter, we take a look at recents trends on the mobile web and analyze why user journeys are often difficult to complete.

 2020 has seen a big surge in [internet usage](https://www.nytimes.com/interactive/2020/04/07/technology/coronavirus-internet-use.html), on both mobile and desktop, due to the global pandemic.
 There has been an uptick in visits to news sites, ecommerce and social media sites -- as people across the globe adjusted to a new lifestyle with stay-at-home orders and social distancing.
 2020 has been a significant year in history, for the web and for mobile usage.